-If the landlord needs possession of his property and it is not for any of the above reasons and the rent is paid on a month to month basis, he would give the tenant a fifteen day written notice to vacate the premises.
+If the landlord needs possession of his property and it is not for any of the above reasons and the rent is paid on a month to month basis, he would give the tenant thirty days written notice to vacate the premises.
 The notice would state that the rental agreement is terminated and no further rent would be accepted.
-This notice should be given fifteen days prior to the rent being due.
+This notice should be given thirty days prior to the rent being due.
 If the tenant does not vacate, the landlord would file his complaint for eviction.

 If a written lease agreement has been entered into, this section does not apply.
 View the Florida Statute 83.57.

 When the eviction complaint is filed, the Clerk will issue a five day summons and send it to the sheriff for service on the tenant.
 The tenant will have five working days in which to file a written response to the summons with the Court or to vacate.
-If a written response is made, a hearing will be set before the judge assigned to the case and hearing notices will be sent to each party.
+If a written response is made, a hearing may be set before the judge assigned to the case and hearing notices may be sent to each party.
 If no response is made, the landlord may come back to the Clerk's Office, with a Motion for Default, and pay another $90 to the sheriff (Business check or money order payable to the Escambia County Sheriff or you can take cash to Sheriff Department).
-You will need to complete and submit three copies of a Judgment for Possession for the judge to sign, and three copies of a completed Writ of Possession to be issued by the Clerk's Office.
+(1) copy of a Judgment for Possession for the judge to sign and (2) copies of a completed Writ of Possession to be issued by the Clerk's Office.

 If the tenant should vacate the premises or pay the rent prior to the landlord filing their Motion for Default, the landlord should notify the Clerk's Office in writing and submit an Order of Dismissal for the Judge to sign.